<!--

 function validatorByPublicKey(bytes32 publicKey) external view returns (Validator memory);

-/// @notice Get the epoch at which a fresh DKG ceremony will be triggered
+/// @notice Get next epoch configured for a fresh DKG ceremony.

-/// @return The epoch number, or 0 if no fresh DKG is scheduled.
+/// @return epoch Epoch number, or `0` if none is scheduled.

 function getNextFullDkgCeremony() external view returns (uint64);